 Grace is something that needs to cover so many areas of life and one that I’m needing to focus on right now is my body.
 To be honest, I’ve never been one to like the shape of my body.
 I’ve always felt too large – even at my smallest in college (looking back I realize I was a twig!) when I weighed 110 pounds.
 My body has always been out of proportion of the world’s idea of gorgeous.
 Instead of having the perfect hourglass figure I am pear shaped.
 I have tiny boobs and a bigger backside.
 I’ve always joked about having childbearing hips and, as my easy delivery shows, I guess it’s true.

-Since having Caleb, though, I have unfortunately had an even more negative view of my body.
-I’m over 20 pounds heavier than I was prepregnancy, my hips have only gotten wider, I have stretch marks over pretty much every surface of my body, and my boobs are either hugely engorged (which, to be honest, I kind of love) or floppy.
+Since having Caleb, I have unfortunately begun to have an even more negative view of my body than ever before.
+I’m over 20 pounds heavier than I was pre-pregnancy, my hips have only gotten wider, I have stretch marks over pretty much every surface of my body, and my boobs are either hugely engorged (which, to be honest, I kind of love) or floppy.

 I need to listen to the words my husband tells me.
 When he tells me I’m beautiful I need to say thank you.
 When he tells me I’m sexy I need to believe it.
 I need to allow him to say those things and not shoot him down.
 I’m thankful I’m married to a man who won’t stop speaking words of truth into my life and who encourages me to believe them.
 I need to take to heart the words he is telling me since, ultimately, it’s only his opinion that matters.